RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 ddev drush uli

 echo "Setup complete!
-Access your site via 'ddev launch' or the URL above." echo "Use VSCode to open the project folder for editing and Git management."
+Access your site via 'ddev launch' or the URL above." echo echo "Log in to your running site with User=admin and Password=admin" echo "You Site Name was set to 'My Drupal Site'.
+Under 'Administration' you can change it in 'Site Settings'." echo echo "You can work on your site through the menu system.
+But is you need to run 'composer', 'drush' or code " echo "use VSCode to open the project folder (finder on a Mac) for editing and for Git management."
 ```

 *******************************************************************************************************************